jialetoh/xr-project-team3-2025/README.md

+# WARNING THIS BRANCH DOES NOT CONTAIN THE CORRUPTED PROJECT

-# xr-project-team3-2025
+# VR Boxhead Game
-Github Project Repository for 50.052 Extended Reality
+An XR Project by Team 3 for 50.052 Extended Reality